Dosenpfand/zug-lol/README.md

 ```
 docker-compose up --build -d
 ```
+Please note that when using this method the database will not be persistent.
 For an docker-free setup follow these steps.

 1. Create and activate a virtual environment